DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Everyone: Review Expectations and Assessment criteria in Build 6+7

 ### Thu 20 April
-- Build 6A: Meet with Crash community partners (Grace Yi and Owen Deutsch) on Zoom from 1:30-2:30pm.
+- Build 6A: Meet with Crash community partners (Grace Yi and Owen Deutsch) on Zoom from 1:30-2:10pm.
 Deliver 2-minute presentation of highlights in your data story, then listen to feedback and write down revisions to consider.
 Comments only, not graded.
+- Build 6B: Meet with Trash community partner Sarah McCoy on Zoom from 2:10-2:45pm.
+Deliver 2-minute presentation of highlights in your data story, then listen to feedback and write down revisions to consider.
+Comments only, not graded. **New date**

 ### Tue 25 April
-- Build 6B: Meet with Trash community partner Sarah McCoy on Zoom from 1:30-2:30pm.
-Deliver 2-minute presentation of highlights in your data story, then listen to feedback and write down revisions to consider.
-Comments only, not graded.
 - All: Assign Build Stage 7: Revise and Finalize Data story on GitHub Pages template for guest expert, Monday 1 May at 12 noon. **No extensions** because your work must be "frozen" and forwarded to guest expert to review ahead of time.
 Worth 10 points, scored by guest expert.

 ### Thu 27 April